 Warm Socks + Boots.

-My toes are always the first thing to get cold!
-I always wear warm socks that are not cotton (see the “Wear Layers” section above) and hiking or snow boots.
+Our toes are always the first thing to get cold!
+We always wear warm socks that are not cotton (see the “Wear Layers” section above) and hiking or snow boots.
 This way your feet stay warm and dry.

 Hand + Foot Warmers.

 If it’s winter or we will be hiking above timberline, hand a foot warmers are always a nice bonus to have on you.
 Those little packets that provide hours upon hours of warmth really can save the day!
 If you can wear foot warmers in your shoes, go for it.
 We also suggest breaking open a pair of hand warmers before we start and sticking them in the pockets of your coat so you can warm up your fingers in between shots.
 And, if you are a cold-blooded lizzard like us and can never seem to be warm enough, open another pack of toe warmers (because they have the sticky side) and stick those babies somewhere on the inside of your dress or shirt against your back (as close to your spine as possible).
 If you can keep your spine warm, it warms the rest of your core and keeps your body temperature up.